rylanharper/nitrogen/README.md

 3. `details`: A `rich-text` metafield designed to display additional product details, such as specifications, materials, or care instructions.
 Perfect for enhancing product descriptions with structured content.
 4. `shipping`: A `rich-text` metafield for sharing shipping-specific information, like delivery timelines, restrictions, or return policies.

+Once created, these metafields will be accessible on each product page.

 ### Customer Accounts

 In order to setup customer account functionality, make sure that all API permissions under `Customers` are enabled within your main "Headless Storefront" app.
 Next, navigate to `Notifications` → `Customer Notifications` → `Customer Account Password Reset` and edit the code.
 You'll want to find the "Reset your password" button and replace the `<a>` tag with the following: